-The Beehive is a welcoming 19th century traditional two bar local tucked away off Laleham Road.
+The Beehive is a welcoming 19th century traditional two bar local tucked away off Laleham Road, recently spruced up outside.
 Public bar has a pool table and darts, whilst Saloon Bar is wood panelled.
 In keeping with the historical theme the toilets are on an outside passage, but modern and warm.
-The regularly rotated guest beer is drawn mainly from local micros including award winning Thames Side ales.
+The regularly rotated guest beer is drawn mainly from local micros, recently Thames Side Egyptian Goose.
 No food menu, but pickled eggs available.
+(SM/25Mar18)

 The new management team at the Hare & Hounds in Vicarage Road are going to start having a non-Fuller’s guest ale on the bar from 12th May, be interesting to see what it is.
 They have also made some changes to food times and their event nights which have been updated on WhatPub.

 And just down the road (5 stops on 235 bus) London Irish Rugby Club in Hazelwood Avenue are trialing Thames Side Heron Bitter.
 Having noticed this on Facebook, I popped in to try it one Saturday and it had just sold out, which was bad news for me, but good news for Thames Side brewer Andy Hayward.
 STOP PRESS (8th Dec’17) Andy delivering fresh supplies this weekend, pop along.

 Pub Clips updated: Jun’17